 We settled this case because Australian libel law chooses to favor powerful plaintiffs instead of the interests of the public and victims.
 Another reason we settled is because Australia’s federal police wouldn’t let me tell the court about their money laundering investigation, Operation Flange.

-When I had called the federal police during my reporting, to ask about financial transactions I’d found in the U.S., they’d excitedly rushed to the States to question people— and give me this plaque.
+When I had called the federal police during my reporting, to ask about financial transactions I’d found in the U.S., they excitedly rushed to the States to question people— and give me this plaque.

-But when we were later sued over the existence of an investigation, I honored my confidentiality promise and refrained from telling the court about the Operation Flange probe.
+But when we were later sued over whether an investigation existed, I honored my confidentiality promise and refrained from telling the court about the Operation Flange probe.
 So Dow Jones took a bullet from Australia’s crazy libel law, so that we could protect Australia’s cops.

 with Brooke Gladstone and Bob Garfield